-Oral Hygiene…Okay we all know what oral means and the definition of hygiene is “conditions or practices conducive to maintaining health and preventing disease, especially through cleanliness”.
-Therefore it means taking care of your mouth and teeth.
-All dentists and Orthodontists like those at the office of Dr. Mary Kay Becher DDS PA recommend being attentive to your teeth and your overall oral health.
+Oral hygiene… Okay, we all know what oral means and the definition of hygiene is “conditions or practices conducive to maintaining health and preventing disease, especially through cleanliness”.
+Therefore, it means taking care of your mouth and teeth.
+All dentists and orthodontists like those at Becher & Gil Orthodontics recommend being attentive to your teeth and your overall oral health.

-Oral hygiene and good oral health knows no age limits.
+Oral hygiene and good oral health know no age limits.
 From infants to seniors oral hygiene is important to your whole health picture.

 Here are some important oral hygiene tips for taking care of those pearly whites:

 These are the most basic tips for maintaining oral hygiene, but the oral care products you choose can make a big difference in the health of your teeth and gums.
 Remember not all toothbrushes are the same and neither are all mouthwashes.
-So choose wisely and ask your dentist or contact Dr. Mary Kay Becher DDS PA in Austin TX with any questions you have or to schedule a complementary initial exam.
+So choose wisely and ask your dentist or contact Becher & Gil Orthodontics in Austin, TX, with any questions you have or to schedule a complimentary initial exam.